mseijse01/finance-integration/documentation/yahoo_finance_integration.md

 1. **No Data Available**: For stocks where neither Finnhub nor Yahoo Finance have data, our hardcoded data is used with clear attribution
 2. **API Rate Limits**: Both APIs have rate limits, which are managed through caching and graceful fallbacks
 3. **Parse Errors**: The code handles various data format issues that may occur with either source
-4. **Special Case Handling**: For specific symbols like ACB with known issues, custom messages are shown
+4. **Special Case Handling**: For specific symbols like SBUX with known issues, custom messages are shown

 ## Data Sources & Fallback Pattern